benchittle/pressure-transducer/notes.md

     - The 8 MB flash option appears to be the least expensive option in stock for some of the modules on DigiKey, so I'll choose this if the option is there.
 I'm not worried about program space given the ATMEGA328p's comparatively miniscule flash memory.
 - There is one major difference that I have found between modules from the WROOM series and modules from the WROVER series: modules from the WROVER series come with an additional 8 MB PSRAM (pseudo static RAM) chip inside the module package which gives the module a significant amount of additional (slightly slower?) memory to use.
     - Considering I was able to comfortably use the 2KB of RAM and 32KB of flash provided by the ATMEGA328p for the DIY2 design, I don't think I need a WROVER series module which may drain more power with the extra RAM chip.
 The ESP's ~500 kB of RAM should be plenty.
-- The package size is the last thing to consider.
+- The package size is another thing to consider.
 While the mini version appears to have all the same features as the standard packages, it might be harder to handle / install by hand.
     - Since I don't think space will be a major constraint, I will choose the standard larger package size.
+- There are several revisions of the modules I've narrowed down (first iteration: ESP32-WROOM-32, ..., later: ESP32-WROOM-32D, ..., most recent: ESP32-WROOM-32E).
+The 32E module changes a few major things from the 32D and 32 modules: it fixes some security bugs where one could access the code on the chip and some read/write bugs, but most importantly it turns GPIO pins 17-22 into NC (no connect) pins.
+I *believe* this is because they were meant to be used to connect to additional external program memory in older versions, but with E they package that additional memory within the chip
+    - The 32E module is slightly cheaper than the D (at least from what I saw on DigiKey).
+While I wouldn't consider the improvements the E offers over the other versions necessary for the project (I don't think the GPIO pins lost in the E are gamebreaking), I see no reason why I shouldn't begin modelling and testing with this version to begin.

+**My module of choice: the ESP32-WROOM-32E**